dhirajbadu/spring-security-oauth2-google/README.md

     }
 }
 ```
-Add the following in setting.gradle
+Add the following in settings.gradle (if not then create the file )
 ````
 include('spring-security-oauth2-google')
 ````